shunnkou/perry-bot/docs/readme.rst

   * Habit tracker

     * Daily, weekly, bi-weekly, monthly, and yearly habits

-* Water reminder
+* Water reminders
-* Visualize your tracked data
+* Visualize your tracked data with matplotlib graphs
 * Local data storage with a SQLite database